jorisdeguet/PrefVote/README.md

 How to vote is straightforward but if we do not understand how results are computed, it is hard to build trust.

-See the demo here : https://jorisdeguet.github.io/PrefVote/tideman.html
+See the demo here for ranked pairs : https://jorisdeguet.github.io/PrefVote/tideman.html

+See the demo here for alternative vote : https://jorisdeguet.github.io/PrefVote/irv.html